citizensense/AirKit_Logbook/toolkit.md

 Fixed air quality monitoring stations are the primary means to collect air quality data in many parts of the world.
 Yet their deployment cost and maintenance often results in accurate but geographically sparse monitoring.
 Citizen air quality monitoring practices provide a way to monitor personal exposure as well as generate fine-grained air quality data at a higher spatio-temporal resolution.

-Because PM has a significant effect on health, and existing monitoring networks are not entirely effective in identifying localised pollution sources, we have developed this AirKit resource for communities to set up their own citizen sensing networks.
+Because PM has a significant effect on health, and existing monitoring networks are not entirely effective in identifying localised pollution sources, we have developed this AirKit resource for communities to set up their own citizen sensing networks for monitoring particulate matter.

 ### 2.3.
 How to design an air quality project

-Maybe you have noticed that at certain times of day the air in your local area looks hazy or smells polluted.
+Maybe you have noticed that the air in your local area looks hazy or smells polluted.
 You close your windows and avoid going outside at certain times of day.
 Perhaps you have taken a walk and noticed a new planning application posted near the site of a community greenspace, and wonder how this will affect changes in air quality.

 There are many reasons why you may be interested to organise a citizen sensing study.
 This section includes some guidance on how to organise your community to monitor air quality including: what to look out for, how to plan a study, how to set up monitors, how to collect data and how to analyze data.